Gankra/thesis/thesis.md

     // arr is statically inaccessible here
     println!("{}", x);
 }
-// backshifting is performed once here
+// backshifting is performed here
 // arr is now accessible again

 // 1 and 2 are now gone